-a) Samples of Data Presentation
+27 a) Samples of Data Presentation

 The staff and customers of these firms were used to enable the researcher learn the staff and customers' views concerning the subject matters.
 Areas covered include: demography of respondents and firms' profiles, descriptive analyses of data, statistical techniques-correlation analyses were used on the data and the results were discussed.
-The demography of staff who responded (males/females) and firms' profiles show that,40.5% of the firms' staff who responded to the questionnaires were management staff, 32% were senior staff, 23% were supervisory staff and 23.8% were junior staff and non has less than 5years of experience.
-All cadres of the staff responded and no firm was less than 10years of existence.
+The demography of staff who responded (males/females) and firms' profiles show that,40.5% of the firms' staff who responded to the questionnaires were management staff, 32% were senior staff, 23% were supervisory staff and 23.8% were junior staff and non has less than 5 years of experience.
+All cadres of the staff responded and no firm was less than 10 years of existence.
+For the purpose of accepting the data generated from the questionnaire, reliability measures were first applied to measure the concepts investigated in the research study.
+The reliability analysis result

-b) Reliability Analysis on Items of Variables Using Cronbach's Alpha Test
+28 b) Reliability Analysis on Items of Variables